Your Character is Important to Others

-Of course, if others know you cheat or steal, they will probably avoid you if at all possible.
+Of course, if others know you cheat or steal, they will probably avoid you if possible.

 Todd promised to help us, but he was unreliable and never showed up.
 Also, he does not seem to appreciate the help we have given him.
 The third thing is that he does careless work.
 These are all poor character traits.

-Jeff promised to do things but didn't follow through.
+Jeff promised to do things but did not follow through.
 He would also lie about things, such that we could never really trust him to give a straight answer.

 On the other hand, Greg seems like a reliable, hard worker.
 I wouldn't hesitate in dealing with him.